 The purpose of Year One at Overchurch Infant school is to help children successfully transition from play-based learning in Reception, to the more formal setting of Key Stage One.
 Our aim is to ensure all children remain happy and confident and are equipped with the knowledge and skills to be successful lifelong learners.

 There are children in Reception who by the end the year are already accessing aspects of the Year 1 curriculum.
 There will also be children who will need to continue with aspects of the Foundation Stage curriculum into Year 1.
-Therefore, this year is a move from the Early Years Foundation Stage learning goals towards the national curriculum expectations.
+Therefore, this year is a move from the Early Years Foundation Stage learning goals towards the national curriculum expectations and the Year 1 classroom environments reflect this.

 Our aim is to have a smooth transition to support the personal, social and emotional development, learning and future success of every child.
 We maximise opportunities for continued learning by keeping many of the physical aspects and arrangements of Foundation Stage into Year 1.